When measuring a site’s traffic in WordPress, users often ask, does WordPress count your own views? We have two options to consider.

 Let’s discuss WordPress.org’s platform and explore whether users on WordPress.org’s self-hosted sites can see their page view hits in the dashboard.

 In this case, developers’ assistance may change the WordPress core files and insert a custom feature to count your page views – if you prefer changing WordPress’ interface for page view counts.
-Such scenarios are rare; hence WordPress provides better ways to track internal, external, or page views from Search Engine Bots.
+Such scenarios are rare; hence, WordPress provides better ways to track internal, external, or page views from Search Engine Bots.
+In this case, changing WordPress’ core files is dangerous and may result in WordPress problems.
+This is not recommended; you must make changes again if you update the WordPress infrastructure.
+The WordPress updates are applied (automated or manually) when a new update is rolled out.

 On the other hand, other tools help you decide if a self-hosted WordPress site tracks users’ page views.

-For example, once you’ve installed a plugin for analytics in WordPress, such as Monster Insights, your site is configured with default settings for counting your page views.
+For example, once you’ve installed a WordPress analytics plugin like Monster Insights, your site is configured with default settings for counting page views.
 In this case, the plugin doesn’t count views from logged-in users or admins.
+You can also configure how the plugin should perform if you want to ignore or count specific hits, such as those coming from logged-in users.

 Here, you can decide on one thing.